-Applications for the 2020 Goldsmith Prize for Investigative Reporting are now open.
+Applications are open for the Goldsmith Prize for Investigative Reporting 2021.
 The annual Goldsmith Prize for Investigative Reporting honors investigative reporting that best promotes more effective and ethical conduct of government, the making of public policy, or the practice of politics.

 While the subject can address issues of foreign policy, a submission qualifies only if it has an impact on public policy in the United States at the national, regional or local level.
 Entries from small and mid-size publications and comparable broadcast/online outlets are encouraged.

 Financial support for the Goldsmith Awards Program is provided by an annual grant from the Goldsmith Fund of the Greenfield Foundation.
 The program is administered by the Shorenstein Center on Media, Politics and Public Policy at Harvard University’s Kennedy School of Government.